Skip to main content

 Before you start

-⚠️ Warning.
-Prior to wiring readers and other devices, ensure power is disconnected from the access controller and locking hardware.
+⚠️ Prior to wiring readers and other devices, ensure power is disconnected from the access controller and locking hardware.
 Failure to do so may cause damage.

-Recommended.
 Before you begin wiring your doors, see Recommended Wires for Verkada Access Control Hardware.

 Understand fail-secure and fail-safe locking hardware